 - Stop any automatic transfers from your account.
 This can save you money in overdraft fees, and you may need to suspend services for some things while you try to address your banking situation.

 - Speak to your bank to find out exactly why they closed your account, and to learn how much money you owe them in overdraft charges and fees.
 Your bank will report any amount that you owe to ChexSystems.
 A negative ChexSystems report may stop other banks from opening an account for you.
 Try to set up a payment plan so that you can pay off the amount that you owe.

 - Try to open a new bank account at a different bank.
 The bank may be willing to work with you, if you can bring in a written statement from your old bank that you have set up a payment plan.
 Often this will be a savings account instead of a checking account, which means you will not have a debit card or checks to pay your bills.

 How to Avoid Having Your Bank Close Your Account

 The best way to avoid having your account closed is to avoid a negative balance.
 Even if your account offers overdraft services, you will be paying a lot in overdraft fees, and you may become trapped in an overdraft cycle where more and more of your paycheck goes towards the overdraft fees.

 If you have started an overdraft cycle, you will need to break it.
 You can do this by cutting back on your spending, and possibly speaking with your bank about a schedule to pay back the fees so you can still afford groceries and to pay your rent during the week.
-You may need to consider selling something or taking on extra work in order to turn your situation around.
+You may need to consider selling something or taking on extra work in order to recover from being overdrawn.
 You need to be proactive until you fix the situation.